anjathiart/100-days-of-code/r1-log.md

 Submitted the YouTube video of Project 0 and everything (https://www.youtube.com/watch?v=05eHUQ03eMA&feature=youtu.be).
 I learnt how to timestamp youtube vids.
 I also watched the Python lecture.
 Was reminded of decorators and how I can see it functioning as middleware.
 Looks like we'll be using OOP as well which I need to touch up on.

 ### R1D05 - 20200807
-Added my google search clone to my github account.
+Added my google search clone to my github account https://github.com/anjathiart/google-search-clone.
 Watched the lecture on Django.
 Python-Django is totally different to what I'm used to using Node-Vue.
 But as I follow along I can tell how the one method relates to the methods used at work.
 It's a new way of thinking about it which is good.
 The tooling / configuration / structure of a python-django app is a mindset shift for me.